 TITLE: The Fourth Time

-SUMMARY: The first time she went to him it was hard and fast, and if it wasn t exactly what he'd wanted for them then he never let on.
+SUMMARY: The first time she came to him it was hard and fast, and if it wasn t exactly what she d bargained for then she never let on.

 DISCLAIMER: I believe Dick Wolf and Co. retain ownership of everything L&Oish.

-The first time she went to him it was hard and fast, and if it wasn't exactly what he'd wanted for them then he never let on.
-She left immediately after, terrified because the line she swore she would never cross had proved to be so easily breached.
+The first time she came to him it was hard and fast, and if it wasn't exactly what she'd bargained for then she never let on.
+She left immediately after, and if it hadn't been for the heady perfume of sex that lingered in the air, then he would have thought he'd imagined the whole thing.